 Insight into Hebbes’s academic life comes from his written appointments.
 As well as birthdays he also records ‘declaims in Chapel’ and presents an epistle to the Master of Trinity and records meetings with scholars from other colleges.
 On Wednesday 14th January he simply writes ‘Huddled’ which refers to a Cambridge University term which is when men who are academically undistinguished are examined orally for their degree in a group.
 A reference to paying the moderator’s man for huddling appears in his expenses.
 The buying and selling of books and a hood and gown are also listed.
 On 19th and 20th January 1756 he records ‘Examined in Ye Theatre by four moderators’.

-But she is not dead, she appears in later census records.
+But Ellen had not died as she appears in later census records.
 She writes on the previous page:

 Ellen Hebbes is my name, England is my nation, Salthill is my living place and Christ is my salvation.
 When I am dead and in my grave and all my bones are rotten, take up this book and think of me before I am quite forgotten.

 As well as practising her writing in pencil, elsewhere in the diary she also lists the names of her siblings in ink.
 Copying Thomas Hebbes’s style she writes her own name and date in under his memorandum.

 And so Ellen Hebbes is not forgotten she and her siblings are remembered with Thomas Hebbes in the Wren Library.